syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/columns/column-menu.md

 documentation: ug
 ---

-# Column menu in ##Platform_Name## Grid component
+# Column menu in ASP.NET Core Grid component

-The column menu in the Syncfusion ##Platform_Name## Grid component provides options to enable features such as sorting, grouping, filtering, column chooser, and autofit.
+The column menu in the Syncfusion ASP.NET Core Grid component provides options to enable features such as sorting, grouping, filtering, column chooser, and autofit.
 When users click on the column header's menu icon, a menu will be displayed with these integrated features.
 To enable the column menu, you need to set the [showColumnMenu](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_ShowColumnMenu) property to **true** in the Grid configuration.

 To use the column menu, inject the **ColumnMenu** in the **provide** section.